nathanhumphrey/remix-app/README.md

 ### /app/models/

 Business entities for the application should reside in this directory.
+This directory contains the following files:

 #### [`user.ts`](app/models/user.ts)